Diameter protocol tutorial | Messages, AVPs, and comparison with Radius

-Radius uses UDP which is not a reliable protocol while Diameter uses reliable TCP or SCTP.
+Radius uses UDP, which is not a reliable protocol, while Diameter uses TCP or SCTP.

-- Informational (2xxx), starts with 2, this set of error codes are for success.
+- (2xxx), starts with a digit 2, this set of codes is for success.

-- Informational (3xxx), starts with 3, this set of error codes are for protocol level failures.
+- (3xxx), starts with 3, this set of error codes is for protocol level failures.

-- Informational (4xxx), starts with 4, this set of error codes are for transit failure, these are temporary failures.
+- (4xxx), starts with 4, this set of error codes is for transit failure, these are temporary failures.

-- Informational (5xxx), starts with 5, this set of error codes are for permanent failure.
+- (5xxx), starts with 5, this set of error codes is for permanent failure.